mmcgov/mmg_data_science_handbook/mmg_datascience_notebook.md

 https://discourse.julialang.org/t/julia-in-a-vm/12781/12<br>
 https://datatofish.com/add-julia-to-jupyter/<br>

-NOTE: Need to temporarily stop ssh keys setup for github (see git section)<br>
+NOTE: Need to temporarily stop ssh keys setup for github (see git section), only if ssh set in global config and not individually for each repo<br>
 Need to first install julia<br>
 Download tar file from below link (take LTS version)<br>
 `https://julialang.org/downloads/`<br>